Boundary, Not Cowardice: 5 Times A Text Message Is the Only Respectful Way to End A Distasteful Relationship

 Our society has drilled a rule into our minds that “Breakups should happen in person”.
 In today’s age, if someone is breaking up with you over a text or a call, then it is disrespectful, cruel, or even cowardly.
 The golden standard of having tearful conversations face-to-face actually doesn’t fit all breakups.

 Modern dating often starts with an online connection, and your feelings of love and dating are always conveyed by text message.
 It wasn’t a sign of cowardice then, so why is breaking up over the phone disrespectful?
-As a dating expert, we suggest that it is a sign of emotional intelligence and setting a firm boundary.
+As a dating expert, I suggest that it is a sign of emotional intelligence and setting a firm boundary.
 It is better than ghosting or walking away without saying anything!

 We believe communication is key to a good relationship; the medium does not matter here.
 All you need to know is that the message is respectful, clear, and genuine.